siddhantGrover16/Twitter_SQL_DB/README.md

 This project uses SQL to study the data on Twitter communications of state legislators and presidential candidates around the 2016 presidential election.

 This project contains :
-1) ER diagram of the database.
+* ER diagram of the database.
-2) script to design relational schemas to store the data from the csv files and import the data from the csv files into MySQL Server.
+* script to design relational schemas to store the data from the csv files and import the data from the csv files into MySQL Server.
-3)script with SQL queries(mentioned below)
+* script with SQL queries(mentioned below)

 # Database Requirements